The 5 Most Important Muscles for Vertical Jump

 Author of best selling jump program The Jump Manual Jacob Hiller shows off the "Side Effects" of core specific jump training.

-Optimizing core control is of great importance for those of you who want to jump higher to dunk.
+Optimizing core control is of great importance for those of you who want to jump higher for sport specific reasons such as vertical jump for basketball.

 Develop The Big Toe To Jump Higher!